-- Review and verify the production layout, production procedures, policies, practices, storage facilities, vehicles for transport of Halal products, etc. This will involve direct inspection and discussion with plant management and other responsible personnel.
+- Review and verify the production layout, production procedures, policies, practices, storage facilities, vehicles for the transport of Halal products, etc. This will involve direct inspection and discussion with plant management and other responsible personnel.

 - Review and approve all ingredients.
-Ingredients and their supplier procedures need to be established and all new suppliers or any change in the ingredients must be evaluated.
+Ingredients and their supplier procedures need to be established and all-new suppliers or any change in the ingredients must be evaluated.

 - Approve written procedure for "Halal-only" certified production, which could differ from non-Halal production.

-- Authorize (in writing) how and when producer could use VERITY ’s name and Halal logo on its label or in advertising.
+- Authorize (in writing) how and when a producer could use VERITY ’s name and Halal logo on its label or in advertising.

 - Review and verify sanitation procedures and sanitation chemicals to evaluate the cleaning & cleaning programs.